altaga/Heptagon/README.md

 # Heptagon

-Heptagon is a Polygon based DeFi dapp that works in tandem with Coinbase wallet to offer a fiat ramp, cash out and an Instant messenger.
+Heptagon is a Polygon based DeFi dapp that works in tandem with Coinbase wallet to offer a fiat ramp, cash out and an Instant messenger where you can chat and send tokens and NFTs.

 # Introduction and Problem